-By now, investors interested in biotechnology are aware of its importance.
+Investors interested in the life science sector are well aware of the importance biotechnology has in this area of investment.
 From finding cures for disease to feeding future generations, there are many areas of day-to-day life that are influenced by biotechnology.

 But how can investors invest in biotechnology?
 And what options exist for investors in the biotechnology sector?
 Here’s a brief overview of how to invest in biotechnology, from stocks to ETFs.